-Natural disasters like wildfires can cause heightened levels of stress and anxiety in children and youth.
-While many children and youth are resilient and will overcome these feelings, some need extra support to cope.
-BC Children’s Hospital is sharing tips and resources on how families can ease anxiety and stress during this difficult time:
+While many children and youth are resilient and will overcome these feelings, some may need extra support to cope.
+BC Children’s has helpful tips on how families can ease anxiety and stress during this difficult time:

 - Maintain a routine as best as you can – try to keep regular meal times and healthy sleep schedules.